CiscoTestAutomation/getting-started/develop-guide/writetrigger/writetrigger.rst

         ...

-The following example display an action that also verifies its resulted dictionary.
+The following example displays an action that also verifies its resulted dictionary.

 .. code-block:: YAML